giddy11/giddy11/README.md

 # 💫 About Me:
-🔭 I’m currently working on Static Libraries in C<br>👯 I’m looking to collaborate on the upcoming Printf Project<br>🤝 I’m looking for help with some task on recursion<br>🌱 I’m currently learning Git<br>💬 Ask me about anything related to Software engineering<br>⚡ Chess, scrabble, video games
+🔭 I’m currently working on Printf project on C<br>👯 I’m looking to collaborate on the upcoming Printf Project<br>🤝 I’m looking for help with some task on recursion, more malloc(last task to be precise)<br>🌱 I’m currently learning Preprocessor, struct typedef<br>💬 Ask me about anything related to Software engineering<br>⚡ Chess, scrabble, video games

 ## 🌐 Socials: